rancheng/macOS-use/README.md

 mlx-use is a project built on Browser-use agent services and allows the AI agent to interact with every app from the Apple framework

 # Our Vision:
-TLDR: Tell every Apple device what to do, and it gets it done, on EVERY APP.
+TLDR: Tell every Apple device what to do, and it gets done. on EVERY APP.
 <br><br>
-This project aimes to be build the AI agent of the MLX framework by Apple that would allow the agent to prefrom any action on an Apple device.
-Our final goal is a open source library that anyone can clone, powered by the [mlx](https://github.com/ml-explore/mlx) and [mlx-vlm](https://github.com/Blaizzy/mlx-vlm) to run local private infrence at zero cost.
+This project aimes to build the AI agent of the MLX framework by Apple that would allow the agent to prefrom any action on any Apple device.
+Our final goal is a open source that anyone can clone, powered by the [mlx](https://github.com/ml-explore/mlx) and [mlx-vlm](https://github.com/Blaizzy/mlx-vlm) to run local private infrence at zero cost.

 # Getting strated